 What is the treatment for Syphilis?

 Syphilis is treated using antibiotics – usually penicillin in the form of an injection.
+Even though we mentioned earlier that some strains of syphilis as now resistant to other antibiotics, thankfully they are all easily treated with penicillin.
 Syphilis infections are simple to cure when they’re caught in the early stages.
-More developed cases of Syphilis may require a longer course of antibiotics.
+More developed cases of Syphilis may require a longer course of antibiotics or special regimes.

 How long will you be contagious after treatment?

-Some people may wish to get added testing after treatment to ensure they’re free of the infection.
+Most people wish to get added testing after treatment to ensure they’re free of the infection.
 This is to ensure the treatment has been effective and that they are no longer contagious.
+We usually wait a few months to do this test, but in the meantime, the chance your treatment had failed and that you could pass on the infection is close to zero.

 Final thoughts